milonmaze/privacy-terms-observatory/explore.zoom.us/en-us/trust/transparency.html.md

 On the back end, we have a centralized system for tracking requests, and we categorize the data associated with each request in our case management system.
 With the help of our policy team, we have also developed internal guidelines and quality control processes that govern our work.
 All of these features were built with an eye toward transparent reporting.

-This updated transparency report adheres to relevant legal requirements and provides a summary of the requests we have processed from January 1, 2023, through June 30, 2023, as well as information on our responses.
+This updated transparency report adheres to relevant legal requirements and provides a summary of the requests we have processed from July 1, 2023, through December 31, 2023, as well as information on our responses.

 U.S. Requests